Leech Lake Band of Ojibwe

 Provides services to income-qualified homeowners and renters to reduce energy bills by making homes more energy efficient while protecting the health and safety of household members

-Local Weatherization Assistance Program (WAP) providers evaluate potential weatherization work by conducting an energy audit and home assessment.
-The assessment determines the most cost-effective energy efficient improvements for your home.
+A Local Weatherization Assistance Program (WAP) providers will do an energy audit to determine if weatherization is needed and will create a plan for the most cost-effective energy efficient improvements for your home.

 Services may include:

 * Reduction of air leakage

 * Replacement or repair of furnaces, boilers, and water heaters